Body Positivity 101: Learning to Embrace Your Shape

 Now that you’ve taken good care of your insides, it’s time to take care of your outside!
 Self-care is a vital way to fight body-shaming culture because it proves that all bodies are valuable.
 And who doesn’t love having skin that feels amazing?
 Give yourself an at-home spa day.
 You can even throw a Body Positivity Party!
 Invite over some friends to paint nails, put on facial masks, and watch a feel-good movie.
 Talk each other up to create a body-positive environment.
 All of you will feel pampered, refreshed, and self-confident after the day is over.

 Show off what You Love

-Now that you are treating your body well inside and out, show off what you’ve got!
+Now that you treat your body well inside and out, show off what you’ve got!
 There are many ways to dress to impress yourself and others (Though mostly yourself, because your opinion is the most important!).
-You can buy some nice new workout gear or an adorable new dress from ModCloth.
-Another option is to completely splurge and buy some nice lingerie from Adore Me!
-They’re an amazing online lingerie and sleepwear retailer that sells products for women of all shapes and sizes.
-There is always a great sale going on, so you don’t have to break the bank to splurge.
-They don’t care about what the media thinks a woman should look like in order to look beautiful, they realize that all women are beautiful and deserve to express it.
+You can buy some nice new workout gear or an adorable dress from ModCloth.
+Another option is to splurge and buy some nice lingerie from Adore Me!
+They’re a fantastic online lingerie and sleepwear retailer that sells products for women of all shapes and sizes.
+There is always a great sale, so you don’t have to break the bank to splurge.
+They don’t care about what the media thinks a woman should look like to look beautiful; they realize that all women are beautiful and deserve to express it.

-It’s important for all of us to fight the culture of body shaming that has overtaken society today.
-Efforts have been made, but this mindset will never be completely overturned without a mass effort.
-Don’t forget to support companies such as Thrive Market and Adore Me that care about taking care of people’s bodies instead of making them conform.
+It’s essential for all of us to fight the culture of body shaming that has overtaken society today.
+Efforts have been made, but this mindset will never be overturned without a mass effort.
+Don’t forget to support companies such as Thrive Market and Adore Me that care about people’s bodies instead of making them conform.
 Practice self-care, love yourself, and learn to embrace your shape!